codefresh-io/k8s-blue-green-deployment/README.md

       - KUBE_CONTEXT=myDemoAKSCluster
 ```

-The `CF_SHORT_REVISION` variable is offered by Codefresh and contains the git hash of the version.
+The `CF_SHORT_REVISION` variable is offered by Codefresh and contains the git hash of the version that was just pushed.
 See all variables in the [official documentation](https://codefresh.io/docs/docs/codefresh-yaml/variables/)

 ## Future work

 Further improvements

-* Make the script create an initial deployment/service if nothing is deployment in the kubernetes cluster
+* Make the script create an initial deployment/service if nothing is deployed in the kubernetes cluster
-* All more complex and configurable healthchecks
+* Add more complex and configurable healthchecks